DAN MONTANARINI ON FILM SCHOOL FOR DIRECTORS

 Dan’s first short film The Guest, starring Olivia Williams, premiered at the Krakow International Film Festival and his graduate film Seahorse will be making the rounds later this year.
-Below is my (very particular) interpretation of this conversation with the very occasional quote from Dan thrown in to testify his presence.

 From 14 Dan knew that he wanted to direct films, but what was the next step to be?
 There are two things to take into consideration when approaching such a mammoth task as film directing: how to crack the industry open and secondly, perhaps most importantly, how to ground yourself in the craft and the magnificent history that precedes you.
 Film is an “art form” – study the history and theory of storytelling and aesthetics.
 Dan expresses a hungry appetite for the world that film occupies, which means watching a lot of films and exploring film culture.
 You can’t get away without watching lots of films folks.
 This should be a task to relish in.
 Of course, a director should enjoy the physical elements of life on a film set, but equally essential as to finding your feet as a film director is being able to talk of your place in the surrounding culture.

 Can you think of ten minutes that changed your life?
 This question was asked to Dan during his time at NFTS and is a great way to connect with your beliefs and potentially re-write your past.
 Film directors must find something personal in the material that they work with.
 Therefore, it makes perfect sense that they must understand the nuts and bolts of their own lives and the various transformations occurring within.
-You might be thinking why ten minutes and not, more likely, a split-second (a tragedy) or a few months (a romance), but ten minutes of change and we have a movie scene!
-Give this one some thought.
+You might be thinking why ten minutes and not, more likely, a split-second (a tragedy) or a few months (a romance), but ten minutes of change and we have a movie scene.
+Give this technique some thought!

 - Film school may be a fantasy factory, but it also requires serious hard work: